Charters

 • The number of students that can be loaded on a bus is based on capacity standards set by the industry.

-• STSWR plans based on 3 students per seat up to Grade 6, and 2 students per seat from Grade 7 – 12.
+• STSWR plans based on 3 students per seat up from JK-Grade 6, and 2 students per seat from Grade 7 – 12.

 • Providing ineligible students with “courtesy” transportation is not allowed under either board’s transportation policy.
 This is because courtesy transportation has been identified by the Ministry of Education as an inefficient practice that adds to route times and increases the number of buses we have on the road.

-My child has been denied transportation, how do I appeal that decision?
+My student has been denied transportation, how do I appeal that decision?

 Please review the Transportation Appeal Process.

-My child is in French Immersion at a school outside our area.
+My student is in French Immersion at a school outside our area.
 Are they eligible for the bus?

 No. The Waterloo Region District School Board (WRDSB) and Waterloo Catholic District School Board (WCDSB) have determined that students attending French Immersion from outside the school’s regular attendance boundary are not eligible for transportation.
 Please refer to the board’s transportation procedure for more information.

-My youngest child is eligible for the bus, but my older child is not.
+My younger student is eligible for the bus, but my older student is not.
 What can I do?

 What is STSWR and what is the relationship to each School Board?